Ordisoftware/Hebrew-Calendar/README.md

 #### What about possible virus issues?

-Alerts from Calendar 8, Letters 6 and Words 3 regarding a *Trojan.Malware.300983.susgen* from a little known vendor and *Nibiru detection* from a Sigma Crowdsourced rule appear to be false positives.
+Alerts since early 2021 regarding a *Trojan.Malware.300983.susgen* from a little known vendor, and a *Nibiru detection* from a Sigma Crowdsourced rule, appear to be false positives.

-Kaspersky, F-Secure, Trend Micro, McAfee, CrowdStrike Falcon, MetaDefender and Malwarebytes could not find anything on the solo-computer that is behind software and hardware firewalls, and which is used to create these binaries.
+Kaspersky, F-Secure, Trend Micro, McAfee, CrowdStrike Falcon, MetaDefender and Malwarebytes could not find anything on the solo-computer that is behind software and hardware firewalls, and which is used to create the binaries.
 Additionally, inspection of the Windows registry and file system did not reveal anything conclusive about a potential infection.
+A cursory review of the source code, just like using an old workstation backup, could not identify the cause of these flags.

-A cursory review of the code could not identify the cause of these flags, and previous versions still build without problems.
-The main difference is the discontinuation of the use of ODBC connectivity to use Code-First ORM direct access to the database, as well as some changes and improvements.
+The Hebrew software use certain functions of the Windows system like for error tracing and global keyboard shortcuts management, as well as multiple timers, and some command line options to control each other via IPC.
+The author also uses advanced coding techniques such as generics and factorization.

 If in doubt, the source code available at https://github.com/Ordisoftware can be build using Visual Studio 2017 or later.
 Please do not hesitate to contact the author or create a GitHub Issue if you have any information on this, and if there is a real problem with the binaries or the source code.